 All candidates will be given the opportunity to discuss their performances with the Jury, after they have completed performing in the competition.
 The times when the Jury are available will be advised and candidates will be invited to book a meeting.
 The Jury will not enter into correspondence on individual performances after the Festival if a candidate is unable to attend these meetings.

 The Competition rounds and the Gala Concert, in whole or in part, may be recorded or broadcast on radio, television or the internet.
 In these circumstances, the performers will be unable to claim any fees and will have no further rights.

 20. Commissioned Work

-It is strictly forbidden for any competitor to play in public the Commissioned Work by Philip Moore, or allow others to do so using the copy supplied for the sole use of the competitor, before the IOF Competition round begins.
+It is strictly forbidden for any competitor to play in public the Commissioned Work, or allow others to do so using the copy supplied for the sole use of the competitor, before the IOF Competitions have concluded.

 Any breach of this rule will disqualify the candidate from the competition.

 21. Prize Recitals